quasarframework/quasar-framework.org/source/guide/app-adding-pages-and-layouts.md

  app:new Make sure to reference it in src/router/routes.js +0ms
 ```

 Since User layout wraps inner pages, they need an injection point.
-This is supplied by `<router-view>` component:
+This is supplied by the `<router-view>` component:
 ```html
 <!-- /src/layouts/User.vue -->
 <template>